 - Knead the dough until smooth, adding more glutinous rice flour or water until it’s smooth and soft (it should have the texture of an earlobe)

-- Take 1 tablespoon of dough and cover the rest with a piece of cling wrap
+- Take 1 tbsp of dough and cover the rest with a piece of cling wrap

 - Roll it into a ball and use your thumb to create a cavity in the centre of the ball